RobTillaart/RunningMedian/README.md

 This define can be changed in the .h file or overruled compiletime.
 Be aware that the library will consume more memory as it allocates **MEDIAN_MAX_SIZE** elements internally.

+With version 0.3.1 the size can be set to 255.

 ## Interface